 The previous version suffered from some fade in and out of focus and cyclical blurring, not these.
 Once settled, the stabilisation is close to perfect Ė magically itís like theyíre tripod mounted, theyíre that good.
 Only the occasional slow drift or click reveals the IS in action.

 Those few remaining quirks are the price you pay, though, for much-improved resolution - beyond anything hand-held 12x binoculars would reveal without a support.
 Donít under estimate this: resolved detail improves dramatically when you push the button.
 You think youíre seeing all the detail, then when you hit the button you realise how much you were actually missing.
 Some examples:

-A flock of Goldfinches in a tree 200mm away show all their plumage detail Ė orange heads and yellow wing bars Ė far more clearly even than with unstabilised binoís at 18x.
+Thereís a flock of small birds in a tree 200mm away, no idea what they are.
+Press the button and theyíre Goldfinches, showing all their plumage detail Ė orange heads and yellow wing bars Ė far more clearly even than with unstabilised binoís at 18x.

 I can spot some birds way out on the bay sands and floating in the bright water.
 Theyíre at least 500m away and I canít make any kind of I.D.
 Hit the button and theyíre Pintail ducks.

 A plane glides slowly past the crescent Moon in black silhouette against a twilit sky.
 Itís an aggressive delta in a steep turn, canted over.
 Looks like an old Saab Viggen.
 Love that plane.
 But really?
 No, I push the button and now I see the canards up front are small and the delta is a simple triangle without the Viggenís change of rake.
 So itís a Euro Fighter.

 A plane flying in the airway at altitude overhead is a passenger jet of some sort, I can just see that.
 Hit the switch and the orange and white livery, big engines and wing shape clearly identifies it as an Easyjet Airbus.